bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   Figure 4: Summary of SHAP values over all features [3]

 Figure 4 shows a summary of the distribution of SHAP values over all features.
-For each feature (horizontal), you can see the distribution of feature importances.
+For each feature (horizontal rows), you can see the distribution of feature importances.
 From the diagram we can see that :code:`LSTAT` and :code:`RM` have large effects on the prediction over the entire dataset (high SHAP value shown on bottom axis).
 High :code:`LSTAT` values affect the prediction negatively (red values on the